prody/ProDy-website/tutorials/essa_tutorial/essa_prediction.rst

     essa.rankPockets()
     essa.getPocketRanks()

-Pocket 6 with the highest ESSA_max score has been identified as the only allosteric pocket in this structure.
+Pocket 6 with the top ESSA_max score has been identified as the only allosteric pocket in this structure.
 Interestingly, other pockets have been filtered out due to their negative LHD z-scores.
-This is a large pocket that includes CBT allosteric ligands at A300 and A301, as well as a part of the orthosteric ligand (shown as image three on the ESSA webpage).
+Pocket 6 is a large pocket that includes CBT allosteric ligands at A300 and A301, as well as a part of the orthosteric ligand (see Figure S2 and Table S2 of [KB20]_).

 In order to visualize the pockets, the `.pqr` file, an output of Fpocket needs to be opened by PyMOL or VMD together with the original pdb file.